The Ultimate Guide to Calculating Zakat on Investments in Canada

-Based on a recent detailed webinar by Assad Wealth Management featuring Sheikh Navaid Aziz and MuslimMoneyGuy (Farooq Maseehuddin), we have broken down exactly how to calculate Zakat on your investment portfolio.
+Based on a recent detailed webinar by Assad Wealth Management featuring Sh.
+Navaid Aziz and MuslimMoneyGuy (Farooq Maseehuddin), we have broken down exactly how to calculate Zakat on your investment portfolio.

 Disclaimer: This information is for educational purposes.
 Please consult with your local scholar or financial advisor for your specific situation.